simonedegiacomi/facilist/README.md

 ## Tecnologies

 The backend is written in Kotlin using the Spring framework and the frontend is built with Angular 6.
-The project uses the Push Notifcatio API to notify users about collaborator actions and web sockets to provide a chat between the users.
+The project uses the Push Notification API to notify users about collaborator actions and web sockets to provide a chat between the users.

 ## How to run